Join our team

 - Participate in engagement sessions and workshops with First Nation communities to understand economic development aspirations, energy goals, capital needs, and community-owned asset opportunities.

-- Work closely with the Project Manager, Community Engagement Lead, and technical team to integrate economic analysis and insights into the overall feasibility study, ensuring business case components are responsive to community engagement findings and aligned with Nation-defined goals and energy sovereignty priorities.
+- Work closely with the Project Manager, Community Lead, and technical team to integrate economic analysis and insights into the overall feasibility study, ensuring business case components are responsive to community engagement findings and aligned with Nation-defined goals and energy sovereignty priorities.

-- Develop robust business model scenarios and identify economic pathways that reflect the energy needs, values, and ambitions of participating Nations, including infrastructure investment and Indigenous ownership opportunities
+- Develop robust business model scenarios and identify economic pathways that reflect the energy needs, values, and ambitions of participating Nations, including infrastructure investment and Indigenous ownership opportunities.

 - Work with external consultants to assess the economic viability of proposed opportunities including new energy generation, transmission capacity, and industrial use cases.